Pseudoreality/Roblox-Identities/Capabilities/0 - None.md

 # None

 ## Description
-A *technically* recognized security, as shown in the API Dump, this security identifies the assigned member as accessible by all identities.
+A *technically* recognized security, as shown in the API Dump, members with this security are accessible by all identities.

 ## Information
 - **Capability:** N/A